Teaching Jobs at Florida International University with Visa Sponsorship

 Does Florida International University sponsor H-1B visas for Teachings?

 Yes.
-As a public research university, FIU qualifies as a cap-exempt employer under USCIS rules, which means it can file H-1B petitions year-round without entering the annual lottery.
+As a public research university, FIU qualifies as a cap-exempt employer under USCIS rules, which means it can file H-1B visa petitions year-round without entering the annual lottery.
 This applies to full-time Teaching roles across its colleges.
 Part-time and adjunct positions are less commonly sponsored, so confirm sponsorship eligibility with FIU's Office of Human Resources before accepting an offer.

 How do I apply for Teaching jobs at Florida International University?